Sailoriae/Artists_on_Twitter_Finder/doc/English_documentation.md

 To enable the web interface through Apache and/or automatic server startup, see the last two paragraphs of this document.

+If you are using MySQL, you can backup the database of the AOTF server automatically (Cron Task) or manually by running the [`mysqldump_backup.py`](../maintenance/mysqldump_backup.py) script.
+This script creates MySQL dumps that are placed in the [`../backups`](../backups) directory.
+The AOTF server does not need to be shut down.
+For more information, see the file [`Stratégie_de_sauvegarde.md`](../doc/Stratégie_de_sauvegarde.md), but it's written in french.
+Just remember that the `--hex-blob` and `--single-transaction` options are mandatory in your dump command (`mysqldump`).

 ## Using the server